All Trips Include:

 - You may set up your tent on various locations at camp

-- We have tents and sleeping pads (for a softer night's sleep!) available for rent for a small fee.
-Please let us know when you make your reservation if you would like to rent tents or pads.
+- We have tents and sleeping pads (for a softer night's sleep!) available.
+Please let us know when you make your reservation if you would like tents or pads.

 - Bathroom Facilities

 There is no running water in the canyon and no bathrooms.
 Outhouses will be set up to accommodate your needs in camp.
 While hiking you may discretely and appropriately use the bushes.
 Please do not leave toilet tissue behind, but pack it back to camp where you can dispose of it properly.

 Sun shower facilities are provided.
 Depending on your group size, you may want to bring additional sun showers.
 Two people can usually shower from a single sun shower bag.
 Water for sun showers is provided.

 You may want to bring a small bowel or cup so that you can transport water to your tent area to wash your face and brush your teeth.

 - Vehicle transportation to Spider Rock or other sites that are not within hiking distance of the camp are available for groups of 10 or more people.
 An extra fee required for less than 10 people.

 - Please refer to Custom Trips and Scheduled Trips for specific information on how food and cooking are handled for each kind of trip.
 Cooking is done in our open air kitchen and campers can eat at picnic tables or around the campfire.